I’m looking to sell my house fast. What should I know?

 Model homes always feel so much nicer than our own homes because they’ve been meticulously designed to do so.
 You can make a big difference in your home by remembering to do these simple things; make it feel bigger, make it feel brighter, and make it feel like a canvas for their personality not yours.

-Second, Make your home sparkle by opening every blind and pulling back the drapes to let in as much natural light as possible.
+Second, make your home sparkle by opening every blind and pulling back the drapes to let in as much natural light as possible.
 Consider removing the screens, storing them in the garage, and cleaning the windows.
 Make sure every light in the home functions and is using the same natural light bulb throughout the home.
 When a showing is scheduled be sure to turn on every light in the home.

 Step 5: Speedy Sales With Great Home Pics